aamirglb/GCSWidgets/README.md

 To use Dial widget, copy `dial.cpp` and `dial.h` files.
 To use Flap widget, copy `flapindicator.cpp` and `flapindicator.h` files.
 To use Fuel widget, copy `fuelindicator.cpp` and `fuelindicator.h` files.
+To use SpeedFan widget, copy `speedfan.cpp` and `speedfan.h` files.

 This repo contains a test program to demonstrate how to use these widgets.